Fleetwood Sheppard: Education and introduction to royal court

 He was born in Oxfordshire, attended Magdalen Hall and Christ Church, Oxford, gaining the Bachelor of Arts in 1654 and Master of Arts in 1657.
 When all persons attaining an M.A. were required to join the Church of England, King Charles intervened and said that Sheppard had a background in civil law (having studied at Gray's Inn) and was "not prepared to take orders, he being a person of much ability" (Ellis 255).
 Instead, Sheppard became a courtier.
 He was introduced to Nell Gwynn and became one of her favourite companions, along with Charles Sackville, Lord Buckhurst (later Earl of Dorset).
 He would remain one of Dorset's closest friends throughout his life.
 While satirists and gossips (such as Anthony á Wood) said that Sheppard spent his time as "a debauchee and atheist, a grand companion," others suggested that he was a fundamentally honest man who was always interested in a good joke.

 He became one of Charles II's dining companions, and when Nell Gwynn gave birth to a male child, he was made the steward of Gwynn's household.
 This prompted a satirist to accuse him of being the best paid pimp in the land.
 There is little truth to this charge, however, as Sheppard was not paid by the crown for his services, except for two grants of £200.

 Dorset and Sheppard went to Paris together.
 Additionally, Dorset would travel out to meet Sheppard when the latter went out to the country.
 Whether he and Dorset got in trouble in Paris for some scandalous behaviour, as Wood suggests, or not, it is true that Sheppard lived a very active life.
 He was stabbed beneath the eye while separating Henry Bulkeley and George Etheridge in a quarrel in a tavern.

+Merry Gang

+Fleetwood was part of the Merry Gang (as Andrew Marvell described them).
+The Merry Gang flourished for about 15 years after 1665 and included John Wilmot, 2nd Earl of Rochester Henry Jermyn; Charles Sackville, Earl of Dorset; John Sheffield, Earl of Mulgrave; Henry Killigrew; Sir Charles Sedley; the playwrights William Wycherley and George Etherege; and George Villiers, 2nd Duke of Buckingham.
+The Merry Gang were advocates of libertinism.
+Members of the gang asserted the right to behave as they pleased and their antics were intended to draw the attention and amusement of the king.
+Rochester claimed his aim was to halt "the strange decay of manly parts since the days of dear Harry the Second (r.
+1154–1189)".
+The gang engaged in acts that were loud, outraged public decency and often included violence against women.

+In 1675, members of the gang, including Buckhurst, Savile, Rochester, and Sheppard, destroyed a valuable pyramidical glass sundial in the Privy Garden of the Palace of Whitehall.
+Rochester was heard to exclaim "what does thou stand here to fuck time!" before destroying the piece with Sheppard.